Get Started with Full-Text Search

-For information about things to consider when you are choosing the column language, see Choose a Language When Creating a Full-Text Index.
+For information about choosing the column language, see Choose a Language When Creating a Full-Text Index.

 The process of building a full-text index is fairly I/O intensive (on a high level, it consists of reading data from SQL Server, and then propagating the filtered data to the full-text index).
 As a best practice, locate a full-text index in the database filegroup that is best for maximizing I/O performance or locate the full-text indexes in a different filegroup on another volume.

-When ease of management is important to you, we recommend that you store table data and any affiliated full-text catalogs in the same filegroup.
-Sometimes, for performance reasons, you might want to have the table data and the full-text index in different filegroups that are stored on different volumes to maximize I/O parallelism.
+We recommend storing table data and any affiliated full-text catalogs in the same filegroup.
+Sometimes, for performance reasons, you might want to have the table data and the full-text index in different filegroups, stored on different volumes, to maximize I/O parallelism.

 We recommend associating tables with the same update characteristics (such as small number of changes versus large number of changes, or tables that change frequently during a particular time of day) together under the same full-text catalog.
 By setting up full-text catalog population schedules, full-text indexes stay synchronous with the tables without adversely affecting the resource usage of the database server during periods of high database activity.

-If you are indexing a table that has millions of rows, assign the table to its own full-text catalog.
+If you are indexing a table with millions of rows, assign the table to its own full-text catalog.

-Consider the amount of changes occurring in the tables being full-text indexed, as well as the total number of rows.
-If the total number of rows being changed, together with the numbers of rows in the table present during the last full-text population, represents millions of rows, assign the table to its own full-text catalog.
+Consider the amount of change occurring in the tables being full-text indexed, as well as the total number of rows.
+If the total number of rows being changed, together with the number of rows in the table present during the last full-text population, represents millions of rows, assign the table to its own full-text catalog.

-SQL Server 2008 introduces stoplists.
 A stoplist is a list of stopwords, also known as noise words.
 A stoplist is associated with each full-text index, and the words in that stoplist are applied to full-text queries on that index.
 By default, the system stoplist is associated with a new full-text index.
-However, you can create and use your own stoplist instead.
+You can create and use your own stoplist too.
 For more information, see Configure and Manage Stopwords and Stoplists for Full-Text Search.

 CREATE FULLTEXT STOPLIST myStoplist FROM SYSTEM STOPLIST; GO